 Some plants stand the test of time.
 'Autumn Joy' stonecrop is one.
 I've enjoyed it in my garden for more than 30 years and know I can count on weeks of blooms in late summer and fall every single year.
 There are plenty of reasons why every garden should include 'Autumn Joy.'

 About 'Autumn Joy'

-'Autumn Joy’ sedum is a succulent.
-During the growing season, it stores water inside its thick, light green leaves.
+'Autumn Joy' is a stonecrop, or cold-hardy succulent that used to be classified as a sedum (and is still often sold as one).
+Hylotelephium spectabile stonecrops like 'Autumn Joy' originated from China and Korea.
+During the growing season, it stores water inside thick, light green leaves.
 This means it's quite tolerant of drought and seldom needs watering.
 I like that.
 It also has few pests other than deer (which can be solved by applying deer repellent).
 I like that too.
-It grows into a tidy mound about 1 to 2 feet tall and 2 feet wide.
-Flattened clusters of light pink flowers appear in late summer.
+'Autumn Joy' grows into a tidy mound about 1 to 2 feet tall and 2 feet wide.
+Flattened clusters of tiny, light pink flowers appear in late summer.
 As they age, they deepen in color to copper and finally to rust.
 Butterflies, particularly cloudless sulphurs, find them irresistible.
-Cut stems last a long time in water and also dry well.
+Stonecrop attracts bees as well.

 How to Grow 'Autumn Joy'

 Adapted to USDA Zones 3 to 10, this is one easy plant to grow.
 Just give it well-drained soil and full sun or light afternoon shade.
 The plants will grow weak and floppy in too much shade or rich soil.
 Skip the fertilizers and add a little compost if needed.
 Sometimes an infestation of leaf-sucking aphids can disfigure the leaves—spray them with a strong stream of water from the hose or with neem oil or insecticidal soap, making certain to hit both sides of every leaf.